Semi-infinite highest weight categories: Examples

 \subsection{Deligne categories}

 Another source of upper finite highest weight categories comes from various Deligne categories.
 The definition of these categories is diagrammatic in nature.
-For example, in characteristic zero, the Deligne category ${\underline{\operatorname{Re}}\!\operatorname{p}}(GL_\delta)$ is the Karoubi envelope of the oriented Brauer category $\mathcal{OB}(\delta)$ mentioned earlier.
-This case was studied in the PhD thesis of Reynolds \cite{Reynolds} based on the observation that it admits a triangular decomposition in the sense of Definition~\ref{prankster}; see also \cite{Bskein}.
-This was also noticed independently by Coulembier and Zhang \cite[$\S$8]{CZ}, who also extended it to the other types of Deligne category (and several other families of diagram algebras).
+For example, in characteristic zero, the Deligne category ${\underline{\operatorname{Re}}\!\operatorname{p}}(GL_\delta)$ is the Karoubi envelope of the oriented Brauer category $\OB(\delta)$.
+This case was studied in the PhD thesis of Reynolds \cite{Reynolds} based on the observation that it admits a symmetric split triangular decomposition; see also \cite{Bskein} which treats the HOMFLY-PT skein category at the same time.
+Rui and Song \cite{RS} have analysed the Brauer category and the Kauffman skein category by similar techniques.
+Similar ideas have been developed independently by Sam and Snowden \cite{SS}, who also consider other types of Deligne category.

-The category of locally finite-dimensional representations of the Deligne category ${\underline{\operatorname{Re}}\!\operatorname{p}}(GL_\delta)$ can also be interpreted as a special case of the lowest weight tensored highest weight tensor product categorifications discussed in the previous subsection; see \cite[Theorem 1.11]{Bskein}.
+The category of locally finite-dimensional representations of the Deligne category ${\underline{\operatorname{Re}}\!\operatorname{p}}(GL_\delta)$ can also be interpreted as a special case of the lowest weight tensored highest weight tensor product categorifications discussed in the previous subsection; see the introduction of \cite{Bskein}.
 The Ringel dual in this example is equivalent to the Abelian envelope ${\underline{\operatorname{Re}}\!\operatorname{p}^{ab}(GL_\delta)}$ of Deligne's category constructed by Entova, Hinich and Serganova \cite{EHS}, which is a monoidal lower finite highest weight category.
-In \cite{E}, it is shown that ${\underline{\operatorname{Re}}\!\operatorname{p}^{ab}(GL_\delta)}$ categorifies a highest weight tensored lowest weight representation, which is the dual result to that of \cite{Bskein}.
+In \cite{E}, it is shown that ${\underline{\operatorname{Re}}\!\operatorname{p}^{ab}(GL_\delta)}$ categorifies a highest weight tensored lowest weight representation, which is the dual result to the one from \cite{Bskein}.
 This example will be discussed further in the sequel to this article, where we give an explicit description of the blocks of ${\underline{\operatorname{Re}}\!\operatorname{p}^{ab}}(GL_\delta)$ via Khovanov's arc coalgebra (an interesting explicit example of a based quasi-hereditary coalgebra), thereby proving a conjecture formulated in the introduction of \cite{BS5}.